Jobs with Animals

 Dog groomers specialize in maintaining a pet’s appearance.
 Groomers work in kennels, veterinary offices, clinics, animal shelters and pet supply stores, or operate their own businesses.
 These workers not only groom pets, but they also sanitize equipment, schedule appointments and discuss pet grooming needs with clients.

 Animal keepers have a rewarding animal career that involves taking care of animals in zoos and aquariums.
-They prepare the diets, clean animal enclosures and often assist in raising very young animals.
+Zookeeper assistants, for example, may prepare the diets, clean animal enclosures and may also assist in raising very young animals.
 They watch for signs of illness or injury and keep records of their observations.
 Keepers may work with a class of animals, such as mammals or reptiles, or they may work with a specific order, such as primates.

 Animal trainers train animals for various purposes, such as riding, obedience, tasks related to law enforcement, show performances and assisting people with disabilities.
 Most often, these people train dogs, horses and dolphins.
 Trainers use techniques, such as positive reinforcement, combined with mental stimulation, exercise and care.